-Health information, first aid, and health counseling are available to students, faculty, and staff at no charge in the Student Health Center located in Morris Simon Hall next to the counseling office.
-A registered nurse is available for assistance during posted office hours.
+First aid, health screening, health counseling, health information, health awareness activities and/or wellness workshops are available to students, faculty, and staff at no charge.
+Flu vaccine and chemzyme are offered at minimal cost.
+The Student Health Center is located in the Gerwe/Doyle Health Services Complex next door to the Counseling Office in Morris Simon Hall.
+A registered nurse is available for assistance during posted hours.

-Anyone with special health problems, disabilities, or major medical conditions should personally contact the College Nurse at the beginning of each semester to discuss special needs and for screening for the adaptive physical education program.
-Additional information is available from the College Nurse.
+Anyone with special health problems, physical disabilities, or major medical conditions should personally contact the College Nurse at the beginning of each semester to discuss special needs and for screening for the adaptive physical education program.
+Health History Records are requested on all students; these records will remain confidential and will be kept in the Health Services Office.
+These forms may be picked up during orientation sessions from the College Nurse.
+Additional information is available from the College Nurse at 393-1768.